 We proved that sparsifying uninvolved variables does not affect the objective function values, and, therefore, they should always be included in the set $\mathcal{S}$ of variables for sparsification.
 It is possible to sparsify also involved variables, but then "zero offset" and action consistency are not guaranteed.
 Intuitively, selecting more involved variables to $\mathcal{S}$ results in a sparser approximation, but potentially a larger divergence from the original objective values.
 In Appendix~\ref{apndx:pre-eval-guarantees}, we show that under additional restrictions, we can symbolically derive offset (and loss) bounds also when sparsifying involved variables; these bounds are only applicable for "rank 1" updates, i.e., when the collective Jacobians are limited to a single row.

-\subsubsection{Post-Solution Guarantees}
+\subsubsection{Post-solution guarantees}

-For a more general scenario, when sparsifying involved variables, and with actions possibly having multi-row collective Jacobians, representing non-myopic actions, we can try to directly bound the simplification loss, as discussed in Section~\ref{sec:guarantees-general}.
-Unlike before, such guarantees are derived "online" -- i.e., \emph{after} solving the simplified problem (but before applying the selected action).
-In Eq~\ref{eq:loss-bound-general}, we stated the formula for such loss bounds; this formula depends on the solution of the simplified problem, and domain-specific upper and lower bounds of the objective function ($\mathcal{UB},\mathcal{LB}$, respectively).
-As our decision problem domain relies on beliefs, which, as we saw, can be represented with a (factor) graph, we can potentially exploit topological aspects to derive the desired objective bounds.
+For a more general scenario, when sparsifying involved variables, and with actions possibly having multi-row collective Jacobians, we can try to bound the loss by performing post-solution analysis, as discussed in Section~\ref{sec:guarantees-general}.
+Unlike before, such guarantees are derived \emph{after} solving the simplified problem (but before applying the selected action).
+As explained, we can utilize the calculated (simplified) objective values, and domain-specific lower and upper bounds of the objective function ($\mathcal{LB},\mathcal{UB}$, respectively), to yield offset bounds (\ref{eq:offset-bound-post}); from these offset bounds, we can then easily derive loss bounds (\ref{eq:loss-bound-post-post}).